 - Above average for mathematics

 Both boys and girls performed above relative national averages in all subjects.
-Girls outperformed boys in most areas, however the percentage of boys achieving the higher standard in reading and mathematics was higher than that of girls.
+Girls outperformed boys in reading and writing at both the expected and higher standard.
+Boys outperformed girls in mathematics at both the expected and higher standard.

-Pupils eligible for pupil premium funding attained above relative national averages in all subjects, but underperformed their peers in the cohort.
+Pupils eligible for pupil premium funding performed below relative national averages for non-disadvanataged pupils in all subjects.

 Pupils with special educational needs or disabilities performed below relative national averages in all subjects.